Plumsail/workflow-actions-pack-docs/source/actions/E-mail processing.rst

           * **From**, **To**, **Subject** (type: Single line of text)
           * **Body** (type: multiline of text)
        -  Tickets
-    *  -  AdminLogin
-       -  The login of the user who has appropriate permissions to perform operation.
-This parameter doesn’t exist in the version for SharePoint 2013 on-premise.
-       -  admin@contoso.com
-    *  -  AdminPassword
-       -  The password of the user who has appropriate permissions to perform operation.
-This parameter doesn’t exist in the version for SharePoint 2013 on-premise.
-       -  admin’sP@ssw0rd$
-    *  -  SiteUrl
-       -  SharePoint URL, if blank will be detected automatically
-       -  empty
     *  -  mTo
        -  Specifies mapping of 'To' filed to list item field
        -  To